chrislabarge/chrislabarge/content/posts/docker-postgres.md

 locally by binding the port to localhost.

 I find this helps limit configuration issues when working on new projects.
-Now all I will have worry about is my DB username, and password.
+Now all I will have worry about is my database `username` and `password`.

 Command
 ----------------------